annahung31/EMOPIA/dataset/README.md

 If you want to make use of EMOPIA along with other dataset, you might need to prepare your own dictionary.
 In that way, you need `REMI_tokens` of each midi file.

-1. Download the [EMOPIA 2.0](https://zenodo.org/record/5144853#.YQYbalMzZoQ), inside the folders, `CP_events` are the CP events processed using [Compound-word-transformer](https://github.com/YatingMusic/compound-word-transformer/blob/main/dataset/Dataset.md) process.
+1. Download [EMOPIA 2.1](https://zenodo.org/record/5151045#.YQaNfVMzZoQ).
+Inside the folders, `CP_events` are the CP events processed using [Compound-word-transformer](https://github.com/YatingMusic/compound-word-transformer/blob/main/dataset/Dataset.md) process.
 2. Put `CP_events` in your `events` folder.
 3. Put other dataset's event files also in the `events` folder.
 3. Along with other dataset's event files, run the following scripts: